Save a Prayer: Music video

-While perched on a branch over a lagoon and miming playing his guitar, an intoxicated Andy Taylor fell into the water.
-He accidentally swallowed some, and had to be hospitalized during the band's subsequent Australian tour due to a tropical virus he contracted at that time.
-The band members all initially refused to do the scene where an elephant sprays water from its trunk onto one of them due to its homoerotic overtones; they finally settled on John Taylor since he was the band's pin-up boy.
+While perched on a branch over a lagoon and miming playing his guitar, an intoxicated Andy fell into the water.
+He accidentally swallowed some, and had to be hospitalised during the band's subsequent Australian tour due to a tropical virus he contracted at that time.
+The band members all initially refused to do the scene where an elephant sprays water from its trunk onto one of them due to its homoerotic overtones; they finally settled on John since he was the band's pin-up boy.
 He would be teased about it for years afterwards.
 "I didn't care," he wrote in 2012.
 "I loved it.
 It is one of my most treasured memories."

-Andy Taylor recalls in his memoirs that the shooting at the temple was very tense, since the country was on the verge of civil war and the temple's monks were impatiently waiting for their leader to arrive and address a large political gathering.
+Andy recalls in his memoirs that the shooting at the temple was very tense, since the country was on the verge of civil war and the temple's monks were impatiently waiting for their leader to arrive and address a large political gathering.
 The band members wore bare feet in deference to the temple's religious importance, frequently scorching themselves on the bare rock they were standing on.
 During some takes, the band members yelled "Fuck you, Russell!" instead of mouthing the lyrics.
 For one scene, Le Bon and Rhodes were dropped off from a helicopter that could not itself land on the monument.

+Vanya Seager, former wife of Robson Green, is the girl wearing a red dress in an interior-filmed scene dancing with Simon Le Bon.
+She also appears in the "Lonely in Your Nightmare" music video, which was also filmed in Sri Lanka along with "Hungry Like the Wolf" and "Save a Prayer".

 A live version of the song was released in 1985.
-On the live version Simon Le Bon dedicates the song to Marvin Gaye, who had been fatally shot the day before the concert was recorded in April 1984.
-The video was taken from Duran Duran's Oakland, California concerts that were filmed for the Arena (An Absurd Notion) video.
+On the live version Le Bon dedicates the song to Marvin Gaye, who had been fatally shot the day before the concert was recorded in April 1984.
+The video was taken from Duran Duran's Oakland, California, concerts that were filmed for the Arena (An Absurd Notion) video.